grauds/clematis.doc/docs/clematis-explained/testing/cosmic.md

 });

 ````
-Note, that this setup requires another dependency to be added:
+Note that this setup requires another dependency to be added:

 ````json title="package.json"
 {